Get a free, no obligation personal loan quote with rates as low as 9.99%

 • System Error – Sometimes technological errors or glitches can cause disturbances to your credit report.
 These are typically temporary and your collections account will likely reappear.

-• It’s Paid Off – If you or a loved one has paid off your collections account, the account will not disappear but may look different.
+• It’s Paid Off – If you’ve paid off your collections account, the account will not disappear, but may look different.
 It should appear as “satisfied”.

 How long does a collections account stay on my credit report?